eymankun/website/contents/docs/projects.md

 ## Selfhosted Continuous Integration platform

-using Drone CI as a platfrom of CI for personal use.
+using Drone CI as a platform of CI for personal use.

 ## Zabbix monitoring